 Maggot Debridement Therapy is done by using live maggots for treating non-healing wounds.
 Disinfected fly larvae are applied to the wound for 2 or 3 days within special dressings to keep them from migrating.
 Larvae act by dissolving dead and infected tissue.

 The literature lacks large clinical studies on this issue and the studies available are quite small to give a verdict.

 Debridement in Chronic Wounds

-Chronic wounds can have large amount of inflammation and produce large amount of exudate which interferes with wound healing.
+Chronic wounds can have a large amount of inflammation and produce a large amount of exudate which interferes with wound healing.